muzahid-c/nginx-lb-docker/README.md

 By default Nginx use Round Robin method.
 We can use other methods too depending the situations.
 Please see reference below:

 https://docs.nginx.com/nginx/admin-guide/load-balancer/http-load-balancer/

+## Load Balancer using Docker-Compose
+We can simplify above steps using docker-compose.
+All the confiquration are in `dockercompose_nginxlb` folder.
+Just run below command:
+`docker-compose up`

+You will see the same result!